-Students, parents, friends among the dead in shootings
+Couples, parents, friends among the dead in shootings

 “She was just a very positive person,” Seaton told WAVY-TV.
 “You always knew when you sat with her you had an easygoing spirit, somebody who was going to help you, advise you in the right way.”

-The profile said she received an associate’s degree from College for America at Southern New Hampshire University in 2017 and volunteered for Toys for Tots.
+Her LinkedIn profile said she received an associate’s degree from College for America at Southern New Hampshire University in 2017 and volunteered for Toys for Tots.
 Friend Brittany Hart wrote on Facebook that Brickhouse and another victim, Beatrice Warren-Curtis, “checked in on my family and made your love for my family known.”

 Brickhouse was also part of Two Good Girls, an event planning and catering business, according to her Facebook page.

-Note: This story has been corrected to reflect that Brickhouse and not Warren-Curtis had recently relocated to Ohio.